vp588074-byte/privacy/index.md

 ---
-title: Privacy Policy — CNC Tool Setup Calculator
+title: Privacy Policy — ToolSetter
 ---

-# Privacy Policy — CNC Tool Setup Calculator
+# Privacy Policy — ToolSetter

 **Effective date:** 2026-07-16

 ## Overview

-CNC Tool Setup Calculator ("the app") is an offline, on-device calculator for machine-shop tool setups.
+ToolSetter ("the app") is an offline, on-device calculator for machine-shop tool setups.
 This policy explains how the app handles data.
 In short: **the app collects nothing and sends nothing.**

 ## Information we collect